Kapozux/_Verbatim_/README.md

 **Free, local, unlimited-length transcription.
 Paste a YouTube/Bilibili link, get a transcript with timestamps.
 No account needed.**

-Built by Kapozux/Kerwin, a high school student in Shanghai.
+Built by Kapozux/Kerwin, student in Shanghai.
 In active development since March 2026.

 ![Verbatim](docs/verbatim.png)